MrR0807/Notes/Golang/pitfals.md

 * While you can store more than one module in a repository, it is discouraged.
 Everything within a module is versioned together.
 Maintaining two modules in one repository requires you to track separate versions for two different modules in a single repository.
 * To reduce confusion, do not use uppercase letters within it.
+* Sometimes you want to share a function, type, or constant among packages in your module, but you don’t want to make it part of your API.
+Go supports this via the special **internal** package name.

 # Appendix